Story so far…

 “I think I should call the doctor.”

 Smelling flowers and delicious soup is one thing but smelling dead sheep all day long is much less pleasant and I suspected something might be up.
 Fortunately, we’d left Dr Griffith behind in California but the waiting list for my new doctor was about three weeks long.
 I called to make an appointment and she said “Oh.
 That sounds serious.
-I can see you tomorrow morning.”
+We can book you in for tomorrow morning.”

 Morning comes and I go to see my new doctor.